django/channels/docs/testing.rst

 Clients
 -------

-For more complicated test suites you can use ``Client`` abstraction that provides easy way to test full life cycle of messages with a couple of methods:
+For more complicated test suites you can use the ``Client`` abstraction that provides an easy way to test the full life cycle of messages with a couple of methods:
 ``send`` to sending message with given content to the given channel, ``consume`` to run appointed consumer for the next message, ``receive`` to getting replies for client.
 Very often you may need to ``send`` and than call a consumer one by one, for this